BCPA - Homestead

 - If you were

-receiving a widow's or widower's exemption and remarry, you would no longer
+receiving an exemption for widowed persons and remarry, you would no longer

 be entitled to that exemption.

 - If the homesteaded owner dies and the property continues to claim the exemption in future years in the name of the deceased owner.

 - You change your voter registration and driver's license to another residence.